artsy/artsy.github.io/_posts/2019-03-12-so-you-want-to-be-an-engineer.md

 "ENGINEER" on it, but I told people, "I'm working on becoming an engineer.
 I'm really hoping to stay at Artsy, but if there's not a role open for me, that's fine—I'll search elsewhere."

-# Step Two: What Should You Learn?
+# Step Two: Figure Out What You Want to Learn

 The answer to that question really depends on who you are, where you work, and where you _want_ to work.